WarrantyNowVoid/jekyll-wnv/_posts/2015-01-06-new-years-resolutions-that-we-already-fucked-up-1247c.md

   imageHover: "Buy more Post-It notes."
 ---

+It's that time again, a brand new year.
+With 2014 finally dead and gone, it's time to look forward to the promise of a new and better year, and a new and better website.
+Or at least, it would be, if we hadn't already fucked up every last one of our resolutions.

 ### 1\.
 Never miss a scheduled post day

 Let's just get this one out of the way right off the bat.
 We made a solemn vow to you, our beloved fans, that we would never again miss a posting day as of the year 2015.
 And so, on Thursday, January 1, 2015, the first posting day of the new year, we proudly logged into- wait, no we didn't.
 We just straight up ignored it.
 That's right, so far this year, we have managed to meet a respectable 0% of our post deadlines.
 You're fucking welcome, internet.